paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-061-senate-leadership.md

 (2) The Chairman of the Majority or Minority Conference Committee of the Senate may, during any fiscal year, at his or her election transfer funds from the appropriation account for expenses, within the contingent fund of the Senate, for the Majority and Minority Conference Committees of the Senate, to the account from which salaries are payable for such committees.

+**(c) Transfer of funds by Chaplain of the Senate**

+(1) The Chaplain of the Senate may, during any fiscal year, at the election of the Chaplain of the Senate, transfer funds from the appropriation account for salaries for the Office of the Chaplain of the Senate to the account, within the contingent fund of the Senate, from which expenses are payable for the Office of the Chaplain.

+(2) The Chaplain of the Senate may, during any fiscal year, at the election of the Chaplain of the Senate, transfer funds from the appropriation account for expenses, within the contingent fund of the Senate, for the Office of the Chaplain to the account from which salaries are payable for the Office of the Chaplain of the Senate.

-**(c) Availability of transferred funds** Any funds transferred under this section shall be—
+**(d) Availability of transferred funds** Any funds transferred under this section shall be—

-(1) available for expenditure by such committee in like manner and for the same purposes as are other moneys which are available for expenditure by such committee from the account to which the funds were transferred; and
+(1) available for expenditure by such committee or the Office of the Chaplain of the Senate, as the case may be, in like manner and for the same purposes as are other moneys which are available for expenditure by such committee or the Office of the Chaplain of the Senate, as the case may be, from the account to which the funds were transferred; and

-(2) made at such time or times as the Chairman shall specify in writing to the Senate Disbursing Office.
+(2) made at such time or times as the Chairman or the Chaplain of the Senate, as the case may be, shall specify in writing to the Senate Disbursing Office.

-**(d) Notification to Committee on Appropriations** The Chairman of a committee transferring funds under this section shall notify the Committee on Appropriations of the Senate of the transfer.
+**(e) Notification to Committee on Appropriations** The Chairman of a committee or the Chaplain of the Senate, as the case may be, transferring funds under this section shall notify the Committee on Appropriations of the Senate of the transfer.

 ### Statutory Notes